Narden91/weather-react-app/README.md

 # Getting Started

+1. Open Git Bash where you want to clone the project
-1. git clone the repository
+2. git clone the repository
-2. cmd into the directory of the project
+3. Open cmd into the cloned directory
-3. npm install react-scripts
-4. yarn start
+4. Type: "code ." to open VSCODE
+5. Type: "npm install react-scripts" to install dependencies
+6. Type: "yarn start" to run the project in a browser page and start develop

 ## Available Scripts